google/WebFundamentals/src/content/en/fundamentals/performance/poor-connectivity/index.md

 {% include "web/_shared/contributors/samdutton.html" %}

-It's important to understand what your app or site feels like when connectivity is poor or unreliable, and build accordingly.
+It's important to understand what using your app or site feels like when connectivity is poor or unreliable, and build accordingly.
 A range of tools can help you.

 ## Test with low bandwidth and high latency {: #testing }

 An <a href="http://adwords.blogspot.co.uk/2015/05/building-for-next-moment.html">increasing proportion</a> of people experience the web on mobile devices.
 Even at home, <a href="https://www.washingtonpost.com/news/the-switch/wp/2016/04/18/new-data-americans-are-abandoning-wired-home-internet/">many people are abandoning fixed broadband for mobile</a>.

-In this context, it's important to understand what your app or site feels like when connectivity is poor or unreliable.
+In this context, it's important to understand what using your app or site feels like when connectivity is poor or unreliable.
 A range of software tools can help you [emulate and simulate](https://stackoverflow.com/questions/1584617/simulator-or-emulator-what-is-the-difference) low bandwidth and high [latency](https://www.igvita.com/2012/07/19/latency-the-new-web-performance-bottleneck/).

 ### Emulate network throttling